kubewarden/rfc/rfc/0022-policy-lifecycle.md

 8. Every replica will report the status of the policy to the `PolicyRevision` CRD, setting the status condition of type `Ready` to `True`.
    - If an error occurs, the status condition of type `Ready` will be set to `False` with the appropriate reason and message.
 9. The `Ready` status is propagated to the `Policy` CRD.
-10. When all the replicas have set the `Ready` status to true, the controller creates updateds the Webhook configuration with the `generation` query parameter set to the `PolicyRevision` generation.
+10. When all the replicas have set the `Ready` status to true, the controller creates or updates the Webhook configuration with the `generation` query parameter set to the `PolicyRevision` generation.
     - If an error occurred in the previous steps, the controller will not update the Webhook configuration.
 11. The controller garbage collects the old `PolicyRevisions` and precompiled modules, keeping only the last `n` revisions.
-12. The policy is now read to be used.
+12. The policy is now ready to be used.

 ## PolicyServer Lifecycle